We Came to Inspire… and Left Inspired

-This is a town already worth visiting—but it’s clearly becoming something even greater.
-You can feel it in the air, in the conversations, in the energy of the people.
-Mineral Wells is blooming with creativity, resilience, and a fierce hometown pride.
+With its hidden gems, quirky charm, and a strong sense of place, Mineral Wells is a town already worth visiting, but it’s clearly becoming something even greater.
+You can feel it in the air, in the conversations, and in the energy of the people.
+Mineral Wells is blooming with creativity, resilience, and fierce hometown pride.

 Our First Stop: Crazy Water

-We started our adventure the right way—with a visit to the Crazy Water Hotel’s Water and Coffee Bar.
+We started our adventure with our priority: The Crazy Water Hotel’s Water and Coffee Bar.
 There, we got a proper water tasting (yes, that’s a thing!) and learned the backstory of this legendary “crazy” water.
 As a newly certified holistic nutritionist, Alexa has long been fascinated by the idea that food is medicine.
-Several years ago, she dove into the world of alkaline water and how it helps create a healthier, less acidic environment in the body.
+Years ago, she dove into the world of alkaline water for her “day job” and learned how it contributes to a healthier, less acidic environment in the body.

-When Rory was diagnosed with cancer in 2017, alkaline water became part of the regimen Alexa—and his doctors—had him on.
-That same year, Rory was declared cancer-free and has been ever since.
+When Rory was diagnosed with cancer in 2017, alkaline water became part of the regimen Alexa reinforced as Rory’s primary caregiver.
+That same year, Rory was declared cancer-free (and still is!).
 So when we heard there was mineral water in Texas with similar benefits?

 Easy sell.

 After the tasting, we headed straight to the Famous Mineral Water Company to stock up on some big ol’ jugs to take home.
-Thankfully it was a road trip and not a flight.
-(TSA doesn’t love gallons of magic water.)
+Alexa had so much fun requesting different water combos for different jugs.
+Thankfully, it was a road trip for us, and not a flight (gigantic jugs of water are not necessarily TSA or overhead bin friendly, just sayin’).

 The Baker Isn’t the Story.
 The People Are.